Steph Curry Ripped On Twitter By Draymond Green’s Mom

 — #LakerNation (@RTSportsTalk) May 5, 2019

-The biggest story in the series to date, per The Inquisitr, has been the eye injury to Rockets star guard James Harden, after Harden was poked by none other than Draymond Green during Game 2.
-Some Warriors players were quoted after Game 2 as stating that Harden may have been faking the extent of the injury, knowing that Harden 29 points in the last 31 minutes of the game, once he returned.
+The biggest story in the series to date, per The Inquisitr, has been the eye injury to Rockets star guard James Harden after he was poked by none other than Draymond Green during Game 2.
+Some Warriors players were quoted after Game 2 as stating that Harden may have been faking the extent of the injury, noting that Harden scored 29 points in the last 31 minutes of the game, once he returned.

 Harden went on to score 41 points in the Rockets’ Game 3 win, while Durant scored 46 points in the losing effort for Golden State.

-While the mother of Green certainly has a point about Curry’s performance in Game 3, it’s absolutely not fair to rip Curry’s career postseason performance.
+While Green’s mother certainly has a point about Curry’s performance in Game 3, it’s absolutely not fair to rip Curry’s career postseason performance.
 Curry has led the Warriors to three NBA championships, all of which Green was present for as well.

-The winner of the Golden State-Houston series will face whoever wins the series between the Portland Trail Blazers and Denver Nuggets in the Western Conference Finals.
+The winner of the Golden State-Houston series will face off against whoever wins the series between the Portland Trail Blazers and Denver Nuggets in the Western Conference Finals.